EnvisionDoc/offline_data_en/data_ide/creating_resource.md

       For example, v1.0.0.
    - Description: Provide a descriptive information about the version.
 5. Click **OK**.
-6. Repeart Step 4 to 5 to add more versions for the resource.
+6. Repeat Step 4 to 5 to add more versions for the resource.

 ## What to do next